lucastancredi/lucastancredi/README.md

 Data Engineer Trainee @ Blueshift Brasil
 ----------------------------------------

-* 🌍  I'm based in Brasília, Brasil
+* 🌍  I'm based in Brasil
 * ✉️  You can contact me at [lucstancredi@gmail.com](mailto:lucstancredi@gmail.com)
-* 🧠  I'm learning Python, SQL, Azure
+* 🧠  I'm learning Python, SQL, Spark and more about cloud concepts.
-* 🤝  I'm open to collaborating on interesting projects
+* 🤝  I'm open to collaborating with anyone
 * ⚡  Really like to talk about Data with anyone

 ### Skills